jfehrle/coq/doc/sphinx/language/gallina-extensions.rst

 subdirectories of path).
 See the command :cmd:`Declare ML Module` in :ref:`compiled-files` to understand the need of the OCaml loadpath.

-See :ref:`command-line-options` for a more general view over the |Coq| command line options.
+See :ref:`command-line-options` for more information on the |Coq| command line options.

 .. _Coercions: